Fun Facts for 50 States

 Runtime: 7 minutes 32 seconds

-- Topic: Biographies, Geography, History, Science
+- Topic: Biographies, Geography, History, Science, Social Science

-- Subtopic: Biography, Inventions, U.S. Geography, U.S. History (General)
+- Subtopic: Carver, George Washington, Culture and Society, Earth Sciences, Inventions, U.S. Geography, U.S. History (General)

 - Grade/Interest Level: 4 - 8